BaiGanio/DotNet-Core-WebApps-With-EF-Core/README.md

 - Course Objectives & Concepts
   * Working with `IDE`'s like:
     - `Visual Studio Community 2017`
     - `Visual Studio Code`
   * Introduction to basic Design Patterns:
     - `Strategy`
     - `Singleton`
-    - `etc.`
   * Introduction to `ORM`(object-relational mapping) like:
     - `EF 6.x`
     - `EF Core`
   * Basics to the boilerplates (MVC, API, Angular)
     - `MVC web app`
     - `Web API`
     - `Empty - from scratch`
   * Basics to web-based Git version control repository hosting services like `GitHub`
   * Basics to cloud-computing services like `Microsoft Azure`
   * Basics of .NET Platform as a Service web-based hosting providers like `AppHarbor`
   * Basics of backend-as-a-service web-based providers like `Kinvey`
-* Performing CRUD requests to the server
 * & much more...

 ***